Minio10/Meteo_API/README.md

 ## Overview
 This is a full-stack application with a **Ruby on Rails** backend (API) and a **React** frontend.
 For this project I used Ruby on Rails in API mode to serve as the API for the React application.
+The Rails API makes API calls to [Open Meteo ](https://open-meteo.com/), when the searched information is not present on the database of the backend application.
 The main goal behind the project is to access weather information details about a given location and a given date range.
 Below are the steps to set up and run the project locally.